 Our children follow a carefully planned curriculum which seeks to engage, challenge and inspire.
 It is underpinned by our core Christian values which provide a life-long code for behaviour and relationships; and our ‘Behaviours for Learning’ - the vital skills children need in order to learn successfully in our school and beyond.
+The curriculum complies fully with the Equality Act 2010 and SEND Regulations 2014.

 Inspired by our Vision Statement which describes our desire to see ‘Every Child Flourishing’, our curriculum can be divided into three main areas: